gptflow/runchat/README.md

   "messages": [
     {
       "role": "user",
-      "content": "Please use italian localization"
+      "content": "Please use the Italian localization"
     }
   ]
 }